Jminding/Projectile-Motion-Lab-Simulation/README.md

-# Horizontal Projectile Motion Lab - Code Simulation
+# Projectile Motion Lab Simulation

 ## Created to simulate the lab - code can run an experiment much faster than I can!